-Ireland and railways - a long history, but also a history of misguided modernisation, as the thriving network built in the 19th century was closed and dismantled in the name of "progress" (read: road traffic) in the second half of the 20th century.
+Ireland and railways - a long history, but also a history of misguided modernization, as the thriving network built in the 19th century was closed and dismantled in the name of "progress" (read: road traffic) in the second half of the 20th century.

 Castlerea Railway Museum